manoritesandeep/DataScience_AZ/README.md

 multicollinearity using VIF and the correlation matrix

-the Cumulative Accuracy Profile (CAP) to assess models
+The Cumulative Accuracy Profile (CAP) to assess models

 Conditional Splits in SSIS